A Charmed Life - Cover

 “I’m sorry, Allison.”

 “For what?
 Because you stopped earlier?
-Jeff, I know Keiko was being honest when she told you to keep yourself open to love while you were apart, but I wonder how kind that was to a person like you.
+Jeff, I know Keiko was being honest when she told you to keep yourself open to love while you were apart, but I wonder how kind that was to a person like you?
 Underneath it all you’re a gentle, caring soul.
-I think we were both hoping for, expecting, too much when we ran into each other when you got home.
+I think we were both expecting, hoping, for too much when we ran into each other when you got home.
 How long have you been awake?”

 “I haven’t been able to sleep yet.”